 XSS via RFI Vulnerabilities Detection

-In this case, only Netsparker, IBM Appscan and HP WebInspect detected all 108 XSS via RFI vulnerabilities.
+In this case, only Netsparker, IBM Appscan and HP WebInspect detected all 108 XSS via remote file inclusion vulnerabilities.
 Next in line is NTOSpider which detected 86 instances, and then Acunetix which detected 84 instances.

 Unvalidated and Open Redirects Vulnerabilities Detection

 HP WebInspect detected the most invalidated redirect vulnerabilities by detecting 15 out of 60, followed by Netsparker and IBM AppScan with 11 detections.